 - This image of Leda and the Swan was discovered on Friday 16 November 2018 in the entrance to a bedroom in a villa on a main road in Pompeii.
-(CLICK) The image is very different from other more common portrayals of the story that were found in Pompeii and elsewhere, which don't often depict the sexual act and tend to show Leda standing while being pursued by the swan.
+The image is very different from other more common portrayals of the story that were found in Pompeii and elsewhere, which don't often depict the sexual act and tend to show Leda standing while being pursued by the swan.
 The image of Leda has been painted to make it appear she is looking at whoever enters the bedroom. - In Greek mythology Leda was an Aetolian princess who became a Spartan queen.
 She was seduced by Zeus in the guise of a swan while she lay in bed with her husband King Tyndareus and she gave birth to Helen ('Helen of Troy'), Clytemnestra, and Castor and Pollox.
-According to various accounts there were two eggs but which of her offspring were divine and which of her husband differs between accounts. - Leda was a popular subject in ancient art and a common house decoration but we don't know exactly how she was regarded.
-It was used in ways that suggest a deeper meaning, for example, a husband might commission a funerary monument for his dead wife based on Leda and the swan.
-We don't know why and the danger is that we interpret it in the light of modern culture and social and ethical assumptions.
+According to various accounts there were two eggs but which of her offspring were divine and which of her husband differs between accounts.
+Leda was a popular subject in ancient art and a common house decoration but we don't know exactly how she was regarded.
+We don't know why it was there or how it was regarded and the danger is that we interpret it in the light of modern culture and social and ethical assumptions.